Carriers may refuse to carriage of baggage or items as follows:

 Besides, carriers will not responsible for compensating for any damage, which is discovered outside the baggage claim area or in case carriers is not informed about the damage right at the baggage claim area.

-Passengers are advised to contact with customer service center before your flight for more details if any inquiry.
+Passengers are advised to contact customer service center before your flight for more details if any inquiry.